Raquet / Wiki / v1x / Drawing Sprites

 Creating Palettes

-The palette data is hard-coded into Raquet, and can be modified within the Raquet.h file if you don't like our colors.
-Palettes are stored from 00-3F, and are addressed with PAL followed by their accessed number. (e.g PAL01 or PAL2F).
+The palette data is hard-coded into Raquet, and can be modified within the Raquet.c file if you don't like our colors.
+Palettes are stored from 0x00-0x3F, and are addressed with Raquet_GlobalPalette[] with a hexadecimal number within the square brackets addressing the palette value (e.g [0x01] or [0x2F]).
 To create a palette, we must create an array of 3 values to hold its data.

 /* Palettes */